bluehawk27/algorithms/README.md

-# Euler
+# Algorithms
-This is my attempt to work through the Euler project problems in Ruby.
+This is my attempt to work through some common algorithms.